|

 library with his own personal wealth and it now serves as his tomb.
 His sarcophagus is located beneath the library in a crypt.
 The restoration of the library's façade is

 very impressive and gives visitors a very real image of the size and scope of the library, which stored over 12,000 scrolls.
+In fact, the restoration of several significant buildings throughout the city is the best we've ever seen.
+With a little

 imagination you could feel you were walking through the original city as it was over a thousand years ago.
 Our feet